Hirithik-ds/Coupon-Acceptance-Prediction/README.md

 We could see the Performance of the Tree Based Algorithm are better comparing the SVM and Logistic Regression Algorithm and CatBoost have the Highest Accuracy of 74.77%

+# Impact:

+ This project demonstrates how data-driven decision-making can optimize coupon distribution by aligning offers with customer preferences and behavior, maximizing redemption rates.